-Table 6.48 — EEs for EAs whose label begins with M
+Table 6.48 — EEs for EAs with labels beginning with M

 MARINE_BEACON_SHAPE The characteristic geometric shape of a marine <BEACON>.

-ARTICULATED <MARINE_AID_TO_NAVIGATION>s consisting of a length of <PIPE> attached directly to a sinker by means of a pivot or such other <DEVICE> employing the principle of the universal joint; an articulated light.
+ARTICULATED <MARINE_AID_TO_NAVIGATION>s consisting of a length of <PIPE> attached directly to a sinker by means of a pivot or such other <DEVICE> employing the principle of the universal joint; articulated.
 The positional integrity is intermediary between that of a <BUOY> and a fixed <AID_TO_NAVIGATION>.
 1

-ARTICULATED_DAYMARK An articulated unlighted <MARINE_AID_TO_NAVIGATION>; an articulated daymark.
+ARTICULATED_DAYMARK An articulated unlighted <MARINE_AID_TO_NAVIGATION>; articulated daymark.
 2

-BUOYANT A tall spar-like <BEACON> fitted with a permanently submerged buoyancy chamber.
-The lower end is secured to a <WATERBODY_FLOOR> either by a flexible joint or by a <LOAD_CABLE> under tension; a buoyant beacon.
+BUOYANT A tall spar-like <BEACON> fitted with a permanently submerged buoyancy chamber; buoyant.
+The lower end is secured to a <WATERBODY_FLOOR> either by a flexible joint or by a <LOAD_CABLE> under tension.
 3

 CAIRN <CAIRN>.
 4